 At today’s meeting, there was deep concern expressed by Council Members about the City again hosting another homeless shelter, particularly on the westside.

 Council Members also expressed a need for a more efficient system statewide, and a more equitable system to address the needs of Utahns facing homelessness – those in need of food, clothing and shelter — as well as those in need of mental health services, physical health care and treatment for substance abuse.

-* A press release from the Salt Lake Valley Coalition to End Homelessness can be read here.
+* Read the Salt Lake Valley Coalition to End Homelessness Proposes Final Temporary Winter Housing Site press release

 Special meetings are meetings held outside of the Council’s regular schedule.
 Limited meetings do not include a general comment period.